 - Innovation’s Seductive Reduction Don’t fall into the trap of believing that other domains where you firm has little experience are easier to address.
 Leverage key assets your firm has for innovation: access to beta customers, domain expertise, and proprietary data.

-- Hackathon Quickstart Kit The term hackathon covers a broad range of events that marry aspects of an unconference or Open Space model with a charette, a science lab, and a business accelerator for rapid prototyping by individuals or small groups.
+- Hackathon Quickstart Kit [Registration Link] The term hackathon covers a broad range of events that marry aspects of an unconference or Open Space model with a charette, a science lab, and a business accelerator for rapid prototyping by individuals or small groups.
 Corporate hackathons are open innovation events hosted by corporate sponsors that target a specific type of customer with a known problem.
 They offer a fresh perspective and new ideas, they can gather feedback on new API’s and speed their adoption, and offer a chance to explore partnerships with innovative startups.
 Here is five part series from their website

 - Crowdsourcing Ideas for Corporate Innovation offers a number of practical tips including the need to respond quickly to submissions, to encourage ideas with supporting evidence that are big and small–don’t just aim for home runs.